Computation and creativity one of our major strengths.

 Primary page content

 Goldsmiths Computing is unusual in that a large portion of academic staff have arts practices as well as interests in computer science.
-The two are frequently and tightly interwoven into our research practices and for nearly 20 years, Goldsmiths Computing research has centred on interdisciplinary and humanistic investigations into the nature of AI and technology in the Arts.
+The two are frequently and tightly interwoven into our research practices and for nearly 20 years, Goldsmiths Computing research has centred on interdisciplinary practice focusing on technology in the Arts.
 The Department produces artworks and software tools for studying and producing arts.

 - Dr Golnaz Badkobeh

 - Prof Mark d'Inverno